Aleksey1120/KinopoiskScraper_SentimentAnalysis/README.md

 The project follows a modular structure, with each component organized into separate directories:

-- app: contains code for applications.
+- apps: contains code for applications.

-    - bot_app: code for telebot.
+    - review_classifier: code for classification.

-    - classifier_app: code for the classifier API.
+    - review_service: code for API.

 - kinopoisk_scraper: code for scraping and processing Kinopoisk movie reviews.

 - nn_classifier: code for the neural network classifier used for sentiment analysis.

-- data: stores data.

 - notebooks: jupyter notebooks.